tomwhartung/jmws_accoutrements/doc/ubuntu/2026f-26.04-fresh_install-ava/7-checklist-standard_apps.md

 - Install snaps on `barbara` and `martha`
 - Install debian packages on `ava` and `jane`

+This way, if a release of one of these Apps some how gets corrupted, we will be able to run the other release on a different PC.

 Because installing these apps on `bette` is optional, we can make a case-by-case decision as to which one to use when we decide to install the app.

 ### Important Considerations